knative/docs/docs/eventing/getting-started.md

 This guide uses the default `namespace`, so there is no need to create a new one.

-1. Set up up the `namespace` for Knative Eventing.
+1. Set up the `namespace` for Knative Eventing.
 To set up the `namespace`, add a label to your `namespace` with this command:

 ```sh
 kubectl label namespace default knative-eventing-injection=enabled